rcvalle/jekyll-theme-bootstrap4/README.md

 License
 -------

-Licensed under the MIT license.
+Licensed under the MIT License.
 See [LICENSE](LICENSE) for license text and copyright information.